garrandall/popular-music-data/tracks/no-matter-what-sign-you-are-diana-ross-the-supremes.md

 Would make a good combination
 There's no need for looking to the stars
 Can't you see the stars shine in my eyes
-I love you boy, i really love you boy
+I love you boy, I really love you boy
 No matter what sign you are
 You're gonna be mine you are
 Can't let astrology chart our destiny